Carrier Strike Group 12: 2012 deployment

 On 1 May 2012, Carrier Strike Group Twelve began combat air support to the International Security Assistance Force in Afghanistan, with Carrier Air Wing One flying 29 sorties that first day.
 The strike group operated with Carrier Strike Group Nine until CSG-9 was relieved by Carrier Strike Group Eight on 16–17 July 2012.
 In total, aircraft from Carrier Air Wing One flew 9,875 sorties, of which 2,241 were combat missions, while the Enterprise made ten transits through the Strait of Hormuz.
 The average flight time per sortie was almost six hours per flight.
 During this deployment, the strike group's longest at-sea period was 52 days.

 On the evening of 8 August 2013, the guided-missile destroyer James E. Williams rescued ten mariners from a burning Iranian-flagged dhow (pictured) while operating in the Gulf of Oman.
 Of the ten mariners, eight were identified as Iranians and two were Pakistanis.
 The rescued mariners received medical treatment and transport to the carrier Enterprise before being repatriated back to Iran on 10 August.
 James E. Williams reentered the Mediterranean Sea on 25 August.

 On 12 August 2012, at 1:00 a.m. local time, the guided-missile destroyer Porter collided with the Panamanian-flagged, Japanese-owned oil tanker MV Otowasan near the Strait of Hormuz.
-The collision ripped a large hole in Porter's starboard side above the waterline, forcing her to put into Jebel Ali, Dubai, for inspection and repairs.
+The collision ripped a large hole in Porters starboard side above the waterline, forcing her to put into Jebel Ali, Dubai, for inspection and repairs.
 No one on either ship was injured from the collision.
-Otowasan had been en route from Fujairah, UAE, to Mesaieed, Qatar, at the time of the collision.
+Otowasan had been en route from Fujairah, United Arab Emirates, to Mesaieed, Qatar, at the time of the collision.